ematsapola2/Entertainment---Project-One/README.md

 The data includes a range of release dates, spanning from May 25, 2019, to April 6, 2023.
 From my analysis, there are months that have higher concentration of releases.
 This dataset can be used for analyzing recent trends, consumer preferences or the market dynamics in the entertainment industry.
 This dataset indicates that 2023 has higher concentration of releases.
 This analysis provides information about the popularity or recognition of certain movie titles within the dataset.
-The presence of movie titles like "John Wick: Chapter 4" and "On a Wing and a Prayer".
+Movies like "John Wick: Chapter 4" and "On a Wing and a Prayer".

 From my analysis, when looking at the release in months,this dataset provides insights into the frequency and concentration of movie releases across different months.
 For example, March is a month with a higher concentration of releases.
 It indicates seasonal patterns or strategic release planning by movie studios.
 My analysis suggest that movie studios might often consider factors like competition, market demand, and audience preferences when deciding on release dates.

-From my analysis, the general sentiment or opinion of viewers towards different movies can be assessed.
+Lastly, the general sentiment or opinion of viewers towards different movies can be assessed.
 Higher vote averages typically indicate more positive ratings and a higher level of audience satisfaction.

 ------------------------------------------------------------------------------------------------------------------------------------------